RobertoDure/android_Webview/README.md

 ## Introduction

-Teramag is an Android application that provides a webview component to display web content within the app.
+Android application that provides a webview component to display web content within the app.
 It includes a splash screen and a main webview activity.

 ## Features